-After the midterm exam, students participated in a three day lectures series covering topic such as fuel cell manufacturing, current industry practices of fuel cell technology, and fuel cell system design.
+After the midterm exam, students participated in a three day lectures series covering topics such as fuel cell manufacturing, current industry practices of fuel cell technology, and fuel cell system design.
 Each lecture not only engaged students through open ended questions and key talking points, but also served as an introduction to other sections of the course.
-The first lecture, titled Current Fuel Cell Manufacturing Techniques, was led by a practiced research engineer and discussed various techniques of fuel cell fabrication methods.
-Students would later experience these techniques in following weeks during the lab sections.
-The second lecture was given by an experienced fuel cell engineer and was titled Current Industry Practices of Fuel Cell Technology.
-The lecture discussed current industrial systems and the major economic, political, and environmental policies influence on their design.
+The fuel cell manufacturing lecture, Solid Oxide Fuel Cells (SOFCs), led by a practiced research engineer, discussed various SOFC fabrication methods.
+Students would later experience these techniques during the lab sections conducted in a laboratory that specializes in SOFC development.
+The second lecture was titled Current Industry Practices of Fuel Cell Technology and led by an experienced fuel cell engineer.
+The lecture discussed current industrial systems and the major economic, political, and environmental policies influencing their design.
 Students would later be given an assignment exploring these topics in more detail.
-On the last day of the lecture series, students were given a preview of their final project.
-The last lecture, called Fuel Cell System Design, consisted of a brief overview of fuel cell system configurations and a step by step walk through of balance of plant design.
+On the last day of the lecture series, students were given a preview of their final project through a lecture entitled, Fuel Cell System Design.
+The last lecture consisted of a brief overview of fuel cell system configurations, basic componentry and a step-by-step walk through of balance of plant design.